 Confining your pup to his cage when you're not free to keep an eye on him will help to minimize any damage to your home.
 Puppies love to bite and chew, it's what they do, but sometimes puppy chewing can get out of hand.

-This where a crate really comes in handy as it will save your furniture or your favorite slippers from being chewed to bits, not to mention your sanity!
+This where a crate really comes in handy as it will save your furniture or your favourite slippers from being chewed to bits, not to mention your sanity!

 If you crate train your puppy, you'll discover just how useful it can be when travelling.